mlvlab/MELTR/violet/README.md

 ### Pretrained checkpoint

-You can download pretrained checkpoint of Violet [here](https://drive.google.com/file/d/1RLbthdRIflxCFjRTcVV5jQJGP30_lNfg/view).
+You can download the pretrained checkpoint of Violet [here](https://drive.google.com/file/d/1RLbthdRIflxCFjRTcVV5jQJGP30_lNfg/view).

 Then, place the files as follows: